 Inflation Rate in Lithuania averaged 15.97 percent from 1993 until 2021, reaching an all time high of 707.40 percent in June of 1993 and a record low of -2 percent in January of 2003.
 This page provides - Lithuania Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Lithuania Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Inflation Rate in Lithuania is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Lithuania to stand at 2.50 in 12 months time.
-In the long-term, the Lithuania Inflation Rate is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Inflation Rate in Lithuania is expected to be 8.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Lithuania Inflation Rate is projected to trend around 1.90 percent in 2022 and 2.10 percent in 2023, according to our econometric models.